 Fragments of the original texts or manuscripts are found in various conditions that help add to the authenticity of the copies of the various version of the text we have today.

-The staggering and awesome point concerning Gods word is that the bible is known to be over 99% consistent among all translations and copies throughout the entire world, thus verifying its power of preservation through all of time.
+The fact that the bible is known to be 99% consistent among all translations and worldwide copies is a staggering and awe inspiring.
+This fact points to the power of God preserving His word through all of time.

 Old Testament - Manuscripts, Copies and Fragments of the Bible